YujiSue/slibjupyter/README.md

 # slibjupyter
 <a name="eng"></a>
 ## About this plugin
-This plugin is
+This is a plugin to make executable binaries from C/C++ codes and run them on the Jupyter.

 ## Installation
-This plugin is available via pip.
-It can be installed directly from github.
 ```sh
 pip install git+https://github.com/YujiSue/slibjupyter.git
 ```

 ## Usage
 ###  Example of a script like code
 ```py
 %%slibscript